CaMoCBaJL/epam-xt-last-task/review.md

 #### A tale of an authentication interception vulnerability

 I'm sure you've heard that statics are evil.
 Here's one reason why: static members are like the one and only instance of class that can be accessed by anyone from everywhere in code.
-In app you use it save data between requests, and particularly to authenticate user.
+In app you use it to save data between requests, and particularly to authenticate user.
 The thing that misses your expectations is that ASP.NET is made to be able to work with multiple users at the same time (using threads).
 Since you use statics, these values are accessible in every user thread.

 So, me, obviously being a bad hacker-guy was able to use that to my advantage and login as admin without entering credentials!